otvv/teste-tecnico-ultracar/DOCUMENTACAO.md

 NOTE: _if 'pecaEntregue' is true it means that it's Reserved to one or multiple quotes, false otherwise_.

-NOTE: _You can't add new parts with this method, use the `AddPartInOrcamento` function for that._
+NOTE: _You can't add new parts with this method, use the _`AddPartsInOrcamento`_ function for that._

 **Example usage:**